BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

       "accuracy": "Double - New accuracy of the OrgUnit" },
-    "geo-shape": "String? - GeoJSON representation, may be null or omitted", "forms": [ "Array of form objects? - may be null or omitted, cannot be empty", {
+    "geo-shape": "String? - GeoJSON representation, may be null or omitted", "instances":  "Array of instance ids? - may be null or omitted, cannot be empty" }
-        "form_id": "id of the form",
-        "instance_id": "UUID of the instance"
-      }
-    ]
-  }
 }
 ```